-The threshold for the lowest setting is 10%.
-The laser will not fire at any setting lower than this.
-It is NOT recommended to use the laser tube at full capacity, especially for extended periods.
+It is NOT recommended to use the laser tubes at full capacity, especially for extended periods.
 The recommended maximum power setting is 70%, as prolonged use above that amount will shorten your laser's service life.
 To increase engraving depth, increase the amount of energy per unit area by increasing the laser's power or the number or loops or by slowing down the speed parameter.
 Engraving too deep, however, reduces image quality, especially for coated materials.